-* Conservative media, some Merkel MPs slam ECB bond-buying plans
+* Conservative media, some Merkel MPs slam ECB bond-buying

 * Eurosceptic lawmakers mull fresh legal action